BrianNTang/BrianNTang/README.md

 Experienced software engineer with 5+ years of experience in software development.
 Skilled in web development and a curious learner of software development philosophies.

-* 🌍  I'm based in US-West (PST)
+* 🌍  I'm based in US-Central (CST)
-* 🧠  I'm currently learning about financial technology.
+* 🧠  I'm currently engaged in learning about finance.

 ### Skills